indianpaleape/OM_task/README.md

 ## Usage

 1. **Setup Google Apps Script**:
-   - Create a new project by clicking the "New Project" tab.
+   - Create a new project by clicking the `New project` tab.

 2. **Create an html file**
-   - Click the "add file" tab.
+   - Click the `add file` tab.

 2. **Copy and Paste Code**:
    - Copy the code from the provided `Code.gs` file into your .gs file.